 The largest and most significant portion of the District's net position is its investment in capital assets, which are used to provide services to its customers.
 Water assets include the new groundwater treatment plant, the pipeline distribution system, the dam at the Red Mountain reservoir and equipment and structures.
 Wastewater assets include the sewage collections system, wastewater treatment plant, solar generating plant, equipment and ownership of the Ocean Outfall.
-Capital assets increased to \$177,607,838 in fiscal year ending June 30, 2022 from \$171,646,876 in fiscal year ending June 30, 2021.
+Capital assets increased to \$177,607,627 in fiscal year ending June 30, 2022 from \$171,646,876 in fiscal year ending June 30, 2021.
 The increase in fiscal year ending June 30, 2022 was largely driven by the District's investment in the SMGTP.

 Current assets decreased by \$1,746,904 million from fiscal year ending June 30, 2021.
-The decrease is primarily driven by a decrease in loan proceeds receivable, which are pending SMGTP project reimbursements from the SRF Loan program.
-The loan proceeds receivable is included in other receivables in the financial statements.
-The GASB 87 implementation in fiscal year ending June 30, 2022 mitigated the decrease in current assets and increased the District's deferred inflows by \$2,747,528.
-The deferred inflows increased by \$8,153,025 and \$101,000 due to the performance of the District's pension and OPEB plans.
+The decrease is primarily driven by a decrease in Ioan proceeds receivable, which are pending SMGTP project reimbursements from the SRF Loan program.
+The loan proceeds receivable is included in Other Receivables in the financial statements.
 At year-end, the trust offsetting the District's OPEB and pension liabilities held \$9,197,828, \$1,097,214 for OPEB and \$8,100,614, for pensions.

-Net capital assets increased \$5,960,962 in fiscal year ending June 30, 2022.
-District wide depreciation in fiscal year ending June 30, 2022 was \$7,067,780.
-The increase in net capital assets indicates that the District's capital investments in system assets during fiscal year ending June 30, 2022 outpaced the rate of asset depreciation.
+Net capital assets increased \$5,960,751 in fiscal year ending June 30, 2022.
+District wide deprecation in fiscal year ending June 30, 2022 was \$7,067,636.
+The increase in net capital assets indicates that the District's capital investments in system assets during fiscal year ending June 30, 2022 outpaced the rate of asset deprecation.